stuborn-akshii/Hackathon_Hare_Krishna/README.md

     - The dataset is present in the folder named `Basic_Signs_Dataset`
     - This folder consists of `x` sub-folders, where each sub-folder consists of video samples for one sign language to be trained.
  - Run each cell of `DTW.ipynb` file one by one.
-    - First, we extract 18 frames of each video and then extract keypoints from each frame using mediapipe
+    - First, we extract 18 frames of each video and then extract keypoints from each frame using mediapipe.
+Pose consists of 99 keypoints, left hand and right hand each consist of 63 keypoints.
+So the total keypoints extracted are 225.
+    - After extracting the keypoints, we save it to `train_output.csv` file, where first 225 columns are of keypoints and 226th column consists of frame numbers of each video and 227th coulmn consists of the labels for the corresponding videos.
+    - After that we perform the preprocessing and then divide the dataset i.e, csv file into train and test sets(70:30)
+    - After that we apply the DTWClassifier and train it on our dataset.
 ## Demo Video

-## Process

-## Features

 ## Status